nodeside/junior-full-stack-js-interview-1/README.md

  10. Change the database query to only accept *published* articles.
 Each article has a boolean field called *published*.
 By default it is false and changed to true once it has been published.
  11. Make a setLimit() function to limit the number of results 10.
 The setLimit() function must check for non negative values less than 500 that are numerical.
  12. Order the results by the *updated* field with the most recent item being at the top of the list
+ 13. Create your own repo on github and setup a remote to that new repo see `git remote add --help`
+ 14. Push your branch to your own repo
+ 15. Make a pull request of the original project to the *junior-full-stack-js-1* branch

 PART2 - Client